sirbrialliance/TangledMapView/README.md

 A work in progress, a browser-based map visualizer for Hollow Knight room-randomized runs.

+Assuming you hav ea perfect knowledge of the base game, the goal is to have a system that perfectly remembers and cleanly presents anything you've seen in your current randomized playthrough without spoiling anything (unless you turn on a spoiler option).

+Because remembering where anything is with room randomization on is really hard.

 ## Install

 - This depends on [RandomizerMod3](https://github.com/homothetyhk/HollowKnight.RandomizerMod), install that.